-When Can a Landlord Increase Rent?
+When Can a Landlord Increase Rent in Nebraska?

 Nebraska law makes it illegal for a landlord to increase rent in retaliation for a tenant complaining to a government agency about code violations or for becoming a member of a tenant’s group (NRS 76-1439).

-How Much Notice is Needed for Raising Rent?
+How Much Notice Is Needed for Raising Rent in Nebraska?

-How Often Can Rent Be Increased?
+How Often Can Rent Be Increased in Nebraska?

 Nebraska does not legislate the frequency with which rent may be increased.

-Laws Regarding Late Fees
+Laws Regarding Late Fees in Nebraska

-Laws Regarding Bounced Check fees
+Laws Regarding Bounced Check Fees in Nebraska

-A landlord may charge $10 plus charges imposed by the landlord’s bank when rental payment is returned (NRS 28-611).
+A landlord may charge $10 plus charges imposed by the landlord’s bank when rental payment is returned.
+(NRS 28-611)

-Cities in the State With Rent Control
+Nebraska Cities With Rent Control

 Nebraska has no laws regarding rent control.
 There is also no state legislation preempting rent control.